Posted on 16 November 2018

 "For anyone thinking about taking on an internship, just go for it!
 I was so close to not applying as the application fell during exams, but I’m so glad I did.
 It’s one of the best things I’ve done at University.
 There are some amazing opportunities out there and the careers team can help so much.
 Of course there is a focus on employability, but internships can also be really fun!
 I’m incredibly lucky this internship directly reflected my interests.
 While internships may not hold all the answers for people still thinking about what they want to do, they are still a great way to discover new interests and cement existing ones."

-The Student Internship Bureau is an exclusive service to University of York and can provide you with project-based, fully paid internships.
+The York Internships is an exclusive service to University of York and can provide you with project-based, fully paid internships.
 These internships are coordinated with local York employers, can last for 2 to 12 weeks and range from part-time to full-time roles.
 There are a huge variety of opportunities and internships, which are offered all year round.
 The Student Internship Bureau is located in Careers with opportunities advertised on Careers Gateway under the ‘Exclusive Opportunities’ tab.

 Find out more about our intern opportunities.